 To be prepared for this program, students should first complete Leadership and Professional Development.
-Admissions is also contingent on your experience within the field.
-The application process asks for proof of at least two years’ recent experience within the discipline.
+Admissions are also contingent on your experience within the field.
+The application process asks for proof of at least two years of recent experience within the discipline.

 East Tennessee State University

 Average Net Price